metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 I'll tell you this - Tampa's screen game has been on point.
 Some of their best plays on offense have come courtesy of well-executed screens.
 It helps that the Rams aren't a team big on racking the box with defenders.

+Needless to say, the relationship between Cooper Kupp and Matthew Stafford is truly special.

+On top of that, Desean Jackson has emerged as a viable weapon for these Rams, especially in the hurry-up offense.

 ***

 ## Jets @ Broncos